How industrial digital transformation helps plants and factories cut costs, increase profits, and win the competition under pressure and sanctions

 The downsides of digitalization: what is the catch?

-Money: you need to invest in equipment and training at the start.
-Challenges: old machines may not work well with new systems.
-Hackers: more data means more risks.
+Money: at the start, you need to invest in equipment and training.
+Challenges: older machines may not work well with new systems.
+Hackers: more data means more risk.
 People: not everyone is ready to change.

 How to Start: A 7-Step Plan

-5. A clear goal helps avoid wasting time and money.
-3.
+Increase production volume by 20%?
+A clear goal helps avoid wasting time and money.

-8. Inspire your team PwC says that 65% of digitalization failures happen because people do not want to change.
-Explain how new tools will make their work and lives easier, and most importantly that they will not replace them, since that is people’s main fear.
-5.
+Get the team on board.
+PwC says 65% of digitalization failures happen because people do not want to change.
+Explain how the new tools make their work and lives easier, and above all, that they will not replace them, because that is people’s main fear.